ram619prasad/nginx/index.md

   A simple directive just consits of a name and a parameter separated by space.

-  Examples: `root /www/sites` `gzip on;`
+  Examples: `root /www/sites;` `gzip on;`

   **Blocks**

-  On the other hand blocks consists of several simple directives surronded by a curly braces.
+  On the other hand, blocks consists of several simple directives surrounded by curly braces.

   Example:
   ```